Ronald K Brown/evidence

 Since 2016 FSWW has been in residence at the Billie Holiday Theatre.

-NOVA FILM FEST
+NOVA FRONTIER FILM FESTIVAL

 The Billie has partnered with Nova Frontier since its inception in 2018.
 The NOVA Frontier Film Festival is an aptly-timed film festival and non-profit youth lab committed to enhancing and incubating the works of filmmakers and artists from the African Diaspora, the Middle East, and Latin America.